'The Batman' Ending Explained and All Your Questions Answered

-The Batman hit movie theaters on Friday, with Robert Pattinson donning Bruce Wayne's iconic cowl and brutalizing Gotham City's criminals in an intense adventure set early in his vigilante career.
+The Batman hit movie theaters on Friday, with Robert Pattinson donning Bruce Wayne's iconic cowl and beating up Gotham City's criminals in an intense adventure set in the early days of his vigilante career.
 In writer-director Matt Reeves' movie, Batman faces off against the wildly creepy Riddler (Paul Dano) as the puzzle-obsessed supervillain targets the city's sleazy elites.

 Teaming up with Selina Kyle (AKA Catwoman, played by Zoë Kravitz) and GCPD Lieutenant James Gordon (Jeffrey Wright), our hero unravels Riddler's dark plot to expose the depths of the city's corruption.
 It's a twisty-turny tale, so let's take a closer look at the ending, some of the major revelations, that chilling cameo and sequel possibilities.
 We also have a separate explainer for the post-credits Easter egg.